 \subsection{Estimating the number of corrupted entries}

-One of the input parameters to \RGNMR is the upper bound $k$ on the number of corrupted entries.
+One of the input parameters to \RGNMR is $k$.
 At each iteration \RGNMR removes the $k$ entries with largest residual error, and performs low-rank matrix completion on the remaining entries.
-For \RGNMR to succeed, it is crucial for $k$ to be a tight upper bound.
+For \RGNMR to succeed, it is crucial for $k$ to be a tight upper bound of the true number of corrupted entries $k^*$.
 Indeed, if $k\gg k^*$ then too many entries are removed and on the remaining entries the corresponding matrix completion problem is ill posed.
 As the true number of corrupted entries $k^*$ is unknown, it is important to develop a method to tightly upper bound it.
 Here we propose a scheme to do so.

 Our approach is motivated by the empirical observation that the estimates $\Lambda_t$ of \RGNMR behave differently if $k\leq k^*$ or $k>k^*$.
 If $k\leq k^*$ then the estimates $\Lambda_t$ of the set of corrupted entries converge after several iterations.
 However, if $k > k^*$, the sets $\Lambda_t$ do not converge.
 This is illustrated in Figure \ref{fig: wrong_estimation_of_outliers_Lambda_convergence} in the appendix, and we provide some intuition for this behavior below.
 Building upon this observation, we propose a binary search algorithm to estimate $k^*$, assuming it belongs to the range $[k_{\min}, k_{\max}]$.
 In practice, we may take $k_{\min}=0$ and $k_{\max}=|\Omega|/2$ (namely at most 50\% corrupted entries).
 At each step we run \RGNMR with $k=\lfloor (k_{\min}+k_{\max})/2 \rfloor$.
 If the sets $\Lambda_t$ converged, then we update $k_{\min} = k$.
 Otherwise, we set $k_{\max}=k$.
-After $\log_2(k_{\max} - k_{\min})$ steps we obtain a tight upper bound on $k^*$.
+After $\log_2(k_{\max} - k_{\min})$ stpdf we obtain a tight upper bound on $k^*$.